Herpes

 There are two types of herpes simplex virus, type 1 (HSV-1) and type 2 (HSV-2).
 HSV-1 more commonly causes infections around the mouth while HSV-2 more commonly causes genital infections.
 They are transmitted by direct contact with body fluids or lesions of an infected individual.
 Transmission may still occur when symptoms are not present.
 Genital herpes is classified as a sexually transmitted infection.
 It may be spread to an infant during childbirth.
 After infection, the viruses are transported along sensory nerves to the nerve cell bodies, where they reside lifelong.
 Causes of recurrence may include decreased immune function, stress, and sunlight exposure.
 Oral and genital herpes is usually diagnosed based on the presenting symptoms.
-The diagnosis may be confirmed by viral culture or detecting herpes DNA in fluid from blisters.
-Testing the blood for antibodies against the virus can confirm a previous infection but will be negative in new infections.
+Swabs taken from active lesions can be tested using viral culture or PCR testing for viral DNA to confirm the diagnosis.
+Blood testing for IgG antibodies can confirm past exposure but often yields false negatives during the several-week seroconversion window following a new infection.

 The most effective method of avoiding genital infections is by avoiding vaginal, oral, manual, and anal sex.
 Condom use decreases the risk.
 Daily antiviral medication taken by someone who has the infection can also reduce spread.
 There is no available vaccine and once infected, there is no cure.
 Paracetamol (acetaminophen) and topical lidocaine may be used to help with the symptoms.
 Treatments with antiviral medication such as aciclovir or valaciclovir can lessen the severity of symptomatic episodes.